By Ajay Shrestha, Founder of Everest Trekking Guide · Updated May 15, 2026

 Frequently Asked Questions

-Will I see a snow leopard on the Everest Base Camp Trek?
+Will I actually see a snow leopard?